Blessing in the Catholic Church: Types

 Blessings may be divided into two classes, invocative and constitutive.
 The former are those in which Divine benignity is invoked to bring some temporal or spiritual good without changing their former condition.
-Of this kind are the blessings given to children, and to articles of food.
+Of this kind are the blessings given to adults, to adolescents, and to children, and to articles of food.
 The latter class permanently depute persons or things to Divine service by imparting to them some sacred character, by which they are held to assume a new and distinct spiritual relationship, conferring a sacredness so that they cannot be divested of their religious character or turned to profane uses.
 Such are the blessings given churches and chalices by their consecration.

 Theologians distinguish blessings of an intermediate sort, by which things are rendered special instruments of salvation without at the same time becoming irrevocably sacred, such as blessed salt, candles, etc.